Ecology Surveys

 The combined many years experience across our team make us ideally suited to execute ecological assessments and surveys all over the West Midlands region.

-Whatever the planning requirements, ecological issues or potential presence of protected species or invasive plant species on the development site, we can conduct ecological survey work to benefit the aims and continued success of your proposed development project.
+Whatever the planning requirements, ecological issues or potential presence of protected species or invasive plant species on your development site, we can conduct ecological survey work to benefit the aims and continued success of your proposed development project.

 Ecology Surveys for Planning

-Covering a selection of different inspections, an ecology survey is a category of assessment process designed to uncover existing habitats on a proposed development site before analysing them and aligning them alongside the plans of the development proposal to gauge if they are likely to impact or be impacted by it.
+Covering a selection of different inspections, an ecology survey is a category of assessment process designed to uncover existing habitats on a proposed development site before analysing and aligning them alongside the plans of the development proposal to gauge if they are likely to impact or be impacted by it.
 From there, an ecological consultant can make decisions regarding the presence of natural assets that will allow the planning project to continue.

-A wide range of UK wildlife law prevents harm from coming to valuable plants and rare wildlife, and as property or land development projects are the most common type of activity to alter the condition of the natural environment, ecology surveys are required.
+A wide range of UK wildlife laws prevents harm from coming to valuable plants and rare wildlife, and as property or land development projects are the most common type of activity to alter the condition of the natural environment, ecology surveys are required.
 In fact, many local planning authorities will insist that ecological surveys are needed as a precaution, even if the designated area has no other evidence of present animal or plant habitat types.

 Planning Requiring an Ecological Survey